-Getting started - Your plant was grown in filtered light, so it should be acclimated to direct sun slowly, over a period of a couple weeks.
+Getting started - Your plant was grown in filtered light, so it should started in bright shade and then increase the sun a little at a time over 2-4 weeks, watching for wilting.
 Keep in mind that this plant doesn't need a lot of sun to be happy.

 Transplanting - Transplant gently to avoid damaging the delicate roots.
 Use well-drained soil.
 A typical mix is 2 parts quality potting soil to 1 part perlite.
-Transplant to a 1 or 2 gallon pot and water it in, but don't pack the soil down.
+Transplant to a pot about 4-5 inches wide.
+The first week after repotting, give it no fertilizer or direct sun.

-Watering - Fuchsia boliviana likes moist soil, but it shouldn't be perpetually soggy either.
-Never let the pot dry out, but don't let it sit in a tray of water either.
-It might be helpful to use a moisture meter.
+Watering - Fuchsia boliviana likes moist soil, but it shouldn't be constantly soggy either.
+Never let the pot dry out.

 Light - Fuchsia boliviana prefers filtered sunlight.
 Morning sun + late afternoon shade is fine, as is tree-filtered sunlight all day.
 Protect from strong afternoon sun.

 Over about 40% humidity is best.
-Indoors, if your plants seem to suffer from low humidity, consider using an ultrasonic room humidifier.
+Indoors, if it seems to suffer from low humidity, consider using an ultrasonic room humidifier.

 If you have any questions, feel free to contact me.